 Remove it yourself: The frames will need to be removed from the super and soaked in warm water to soften crystallised honey.

 If you are in an area that is prone to crystallised honey, we recommend harvesting as soon as the honey is ready.

-Small hive beetle is a big problem in our area.
-We have designed the frames with beetles in mind.
+Small hive beetle is a common pest and can become a serious problem for weak or establishing colonies.
+We have designed the Flow Frames and Flow Hive with beetles in mind.

-We have lost one Flow Hive to small hive beetles.
-The Flow Frames weren’t damaged but they did need a clean using a hot water hose.
+The feedback we have received from customers who have lost their colony to small hive beetles in a Flow Hive is, that the Flow Frames weren’t damaged but they did need a clean using a hot water hose.
 Remove the frames from the hive to do this.
-The water must be hot enough to melt beeswax.https://www.honeyflow.com//faqs/small-hive-beetle-shb/p/68
+The water must be hot enough to melt beeswax, around 70 degrees.

 27. Can I use Flow Frames in cold or freezing conditions?